 You will now see your Percona XtraDB Cluster in the UI.

 ** The following steps should be performed on NODE1, NODE2 and NODE3

-1. Install GlusterFS packages using package manager:
+1. Update repository and install GlusterFS server package using package manager:

-$ apt-get install -y glusterfs-server
+$ apt-get update && apt-get install -y glusterfs-server

 2. Create a directory which will be exported through GlusterFS: